shyaboi/openflagsapi/readme.md

 //will return a random direct link to a flag .svg
 GET https://openflags.net/rando

-//will return a JSON of availible flagInfo based on country/region search GET https://openflags.net/api/:country/:region
+//will return JSON of availible flagInfo based on country/region search GET https://openflags.net/api/:country/:region

-//will return a JSON of availible flagInfo based on ISO 3166 region code GET https://openflags.net/ISO3166/:regionCode
+//will return JSON of availible flagInfo based on ISO 3166 region code GET https://openflags.net/ISO3166/:regionCode

 //will return a direct link to the .svg flag at that country/region